 Research also tells us that revision is best chunked into short manageable tasks.
 Doing 'little and often' is much more effective than cramming.
+Hence the reason we will be including a scheduled 'Study Skills lesson' on your timetable.

 Remember your English exams are 'closed book', so you need to know the following: